tlockhart/spidey-click/README.md

 <h1 align="center">Spidey-Click</h1>
 <p align="center"><kbd><img src ="public/assets/images/spidey-click.png"/></kbd></p><br/>

 This project is a simple memory game.
 Players earn points by clicking an image of a Spidey character from the Spider-Man series.
-The game ends when a player clicks a character more than once.
+The player looses if they click a character more than once.
+The player wins if they click all 12 characters only once.
 The highest score is displayed on the screen after each round.

 # Demo
 *https://tlockhart.github.io/spidey-click/<br/>